YoloNomy/YoloNomy.github.io/codes/cosmo/friedmann.md

 # Universe content and perfect fluids

 A) also gives strong constraints on the possible behavior of the content in the universe.
+Since no overall prefered direction should exist, the fluids/matter distribution in the universe must iself be homogeneous without any resulting velocity.
+We talk about a perfect fluid.
+The general form of their stress-energy tensor is given by:

 $$ T_{\mu \nu}=\rho u_\mu u_\nu + p (g_{\mu\,\nu}+ u_\mu u_\nu)= {\rm diag}(\rho,p,p,p)
 $$

+More simply, such a fluid should obey the equation of state:
 $$
 p=w\rho
 $$

+One could think about an ideal gaz where $w = k_B T$.
+We will assume that:

+\begin{itemize}
+\item All heavy elements are slow and have a null pressure. $w=0$.
+\item All light and relativistic elements (photons and neutrinos) have $w=1/3$. (to be proven in thermo)
+\item The existence of a cosmological constant is equivalent to a energy vaccum of negative pressure with $w=-1$
+\end{itemize}

 The continuity equation
 $$